-Each Power Generating Module shall be designed such that within 0.5 s of restoration of the voltage at the Connection Point to 90% of nominal voltage or greater, Active Power output shall be restored to at least 90% of the level immediately before the fault.
+For faults of 140 ms or less duration each Power Generating Module shall be designed such that within 0.5 s of restoration of the voltage at the Connection Point to 90% of nominal voltage or greater, Active Power output shall be restored to at least 90% of the level immediately before the fault.
 Once Active Power output has been restored to the required level, Active Power oscillations shall be acceptable provided that:

 The total active energy delivered during the period of the oscillations is at least that which would have been delivered if the Active Power was constant.